Tibo Van de Velde: Club career

 On 19 February 2021, Van de Velde signed with Sint-Eloois-Winkel Sport, joining the club from 1 July 2021.
 On 29 August, he made his debut in the fifth round of the Belgian Cup, where his club knocked out Mandel United after a penalty shootout following a 0–0 draw.
 His league debut also occurred against Mandel, on 12 September, as the clubs drew again, this time 1–1.
 Van de Velde managed to score his first goal for Sint-Eloois-Winkel on 31 October in a 1–1 draw against league leaders Liège.

+In November 2022, Van de Velde joined Belgian Division 3 club Roeselare-Daisel on a six-month contract.

 International career

 Van de Velde gained multiple caps for Belgium between under-15 and under-18 level.

 Personal life

 Next to playing football, Van de Velde works as a mail carrier.